cubefs/cubefs/ROADMAP.md

 ## Datacenter Filesystem (FS)

-### multi-version snapshots for versioned data lake
+- Multi-version snapshots for versioned data lake

-### atomicity of metadata operations like rename
+- Atomicity of metadata operations like rename

 ## Object Storage (OS)

-### richer APIs
+- Richer APIs

 ## Personal Cloud Storage (CS)

-###  CubeFS for Android

-Not only for datacenters, also for mobile devices.
-CubeFS will work as the storage infrastructure for cloud-enabled mobile applications run on any Android devices.
+- User management, sharing, and high-level APIs.
+Not only in datacenters, but also on mobile devices.

-### user management, sharing, and high-level APIs